oterminA/oterminA/README.md

 <h2>About me: </h2>

 • My name is Carolina Otermin!
-I'm Argentina 🇦🇷
+I'm from Argentina 🇦🇷

 • Freshmen student at Universidad Del Comahue - I'm studyding an Associate Degree in Web Development